 - The Valkyries in Starcraft provided a Shout-Out to Young Frankenstein.

-- Warcraft II's Human Footman class would quip "Why do you keep touching me?" and "Are you still touching me?"
-The former of which was used in the disco-y hidden music track on the expansion CD, and in fact came from the original game.
+- Warcraft: Orcs and Humans's Human Footman class would quip "Why do you keep touching me?" while Warcraft II's would quip "Are you still touching me?"
+The former of which was used in the disco-y hidden music track on the expansion CD.

 - Along with the page quote, clicking on Alleria Windrunner would occasionally get you the line "You never touch the other elves like that."